 - Solid particle contaminants in the spent caustic may not be adequately removed by filters that exhibit unloading, media migration, channeling or poor sealing.

-- A range of filter elements is available to reduce suspended solids to improve the efficiency and life of the liquid/liquid coalescer.
+- A wide range of filter elements for caustic treatment is available to reduce suspended solids to improve the efficiency and life of the liquid/liquid coalescer.

 Key Application/Filter Recommendations (other applications not shown)

 Low operating costs by improving the life of the liquid/liquid coalescer

 Assured production and quality by meeting caustic filtration specifications for haze and sodium levels